TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 Constants are values defined in the :guilabel:`Constants` field of a template.
 They follow the :ref:`syntax of ordinary TypoScript
-<t3coreapi:typoscript-syntax-syntax>` and are case sensitive!
+<typoscript-syntax>` and are case sensitive!
 They are used to
 manage *in a single place* values, which are later used in *several places*.

 ..  seealso::